dell/iDRAC-Telemetry-Reference-Tools/README.md

 PowerEdge servers with iDRAC9 version 4.00 or higher and Datacenter license can stream server telemetry data out for downstream analytics and consumption. iDRAC telemetry data simply put is a timestamped metrics that represent various datapoints about the server components and is streamed out in a format defined by the DMTF Telemetry Redfish standard.
 This datapoints includes information from various sensors, storage and networking subsystem and helps IT administrators better understand health and necessary details about their server infrastructure.

+## Enabling Telemetry

+For details on enabling telemetry and configuring reports see the [iDRAC-Telemetry-Scripting](https://github.com/dell/iDRAC-Telemetry-Scripting) API.

+## Telemetry Report Types

+There are currently 24 report types available.
+You can obtain a list by browsing to your iDRAC at `https://<iDRAC>/redfish/v1/TelemetryService/MetricReports`:

+- StorageDiskSMARTData
+- SerialLog
+- ThermalMetrics
+- MemorySensor
+- GPUMetrics
+- ThermalSensor
+- CPURegisters
+- AggregationMetrics
+- GPUStatistics
+- Sensor
+- NICSensor
+- FanSensor
+- PowerMetrics
+- NICStatistics
+- StorageSensor
+- CPUMemMetrics
+- PowerStatistics
+- FPGASensor
+- CPUSensor
+- PSUMetrics
+- FCPortStatistics
+- NVMeSMARTData
+- FCSensor
+- SystemUsage

 ## Prerequisites
 * Go - https://golang.org/